Replication Strategies

 def reconcile_vertex(self, vertex_id: str) -> bool:

-# 1. Query storage backend
+# 1. Query the storage backend — the authoritative source of truth.

 try: